AbdullahMJ99/Project-4/README.md

 Sample Neural Network Evaluation Metrics:

-![Sample Neural Network Evaluation Metrics](/images/nn_residuals_hist.png)
+![Sample Neural Network Evaluation Metrics](/images/nn_residuals_hist.png) **Economic Implication For Histogram**: The diagram above highlights market segmentation, showing the number of properties that fall within certain peice ranges.
+We can see that a good number of the houses fall within lower price ranges.
+Then reduce in number as they move away from the centermost point.
 Neural Network Actual vs. Predicted Sale Price:

-![Neural Network Actual vs. Predicted Sale Price](/images/nn_scatter.png)
+![Neural Network Actual vs. Predicted Sale Price](/images/nn_scatter.png) **Economic Implication**: The diagram shows that actual and predicted prices are positively correlated or better still have a direct relationship.
+This implies that any discrepances between the prices under measure might imply market inefficiencies or could indicate potential errors in our model.

 Neural Network Training and Validation Loss:

-![Neural Network Training and Validation Loss](/images/nn_loss.png)
+![Neural Network Training and Validation Loss](/images/nn_loss.png) **Economic Implication**: A decreasing trend in both training and validation loss indicates the model learns and generalizes well
 Neural Network Residuals:

 ![Neural Network Residuals](/images/nn_residuals.png)
+**Economic Implication**: If the model did not provide a particular pattern, this implies our model did a great job accounting for systematic errors, which gives our results some validity.
+Random distribution around zero indicates the models capture most economic factors impacting sale prices.
 ### Random Forest

 Sample Random Forest Evaluation Metrics: